sahilbishnoi26/AI-Agent-Newsletter-Crew-2.0/README.md

 # AI-Agents-Newsletter-Crew-2.0

 An AI-powered content generation pipeline featuring OpenAI LLMs, Exa API for real-time web search, and a Streamlit-based GUI.
-Automates the process of researching, writing, and editing newsletters with seamless collaboration between AI agents.
+Automates the process of researching, writing, and editing newsletters through collaboration between AI agents.

 ---